johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/terraform.md

 In this scenario, you need to deploy a Key Vault resource and some of its child resources, such as a key.
 Let's find the AVM module that will help us achieve this.

-There are two primary ways for locating published Terraform Azure Verified Modules:
+There are two primary ways for locating published Terraform Hennepin Verified Modules:

 - Searching the [official Terraform Registry](https://registry.terraform.io/), and
 - Browsing the[AVM Terraform module index](https://aka.ms/avm/moduleindex/terraform).